 LVH is the leader in full-service ultra-luxury vacation rentals that deliver the highest standard of excellence in Courchevel.
 We specialize in providing unforgettable experiences.
 Each luxury villa in Courchevel is carefully curated with unrivaled amenities and unparalleled service to exceed our guests’ expectations.

-Courchevel is best known as the ski resort town to see and be seen, attracting an exclusive crowd of socialites and royalty.
+Courchevel is best known as the ski resort town to see and to be seen, attracting an upscale crowd of socialites and royalty.
 With one of the highest concentrations of Michelin-starred restaurants, Courchevel is not only a favorite destination for seasoned skiers but a magnet for food connoisseurs with a taste for haute cuisine.
-There is a great selection of aprés-ski bars offering everything from dancing in ski boots to enjoying a glass of wine or cocktails in a cozy bar by an open fire.
-And there is no place quite like Courchevel for those who feel shopping is therapy.
-Streets are lined with quaint designer boutiques and shops in a catwalk display of Lacroix, Armani, Louis Vuitton and others.
-Consider a trip down the mountain to Courchevel Moriand to ride aquamotion waves, and the new adrenaline-charged toboggan track.
-Beneath Courchevel’s glamorous surface is a diverse resort town offering a range of activities catering to a varied range of interests.
-This is why so many people love Courchevel; it really is a place visitors can have it all!
+Let your elite getaway coincide with Winter Olympics excitement or embark on a last minute escapade to the soul of the French Alps, this all season destination dazzles far and wide.
+An excellent selection of aprés-ski bars offers everything from dancing in ski boots to enjoying a glass of wine or cocktails in a cozy bar by an open fire.
+A fashionista’s haven, Courchevel’s streets are lined with designer boutiques and shops in a catwalk display that will have guests swooshing down the slopes in style.
+This quaint village setting delivers plenty of surprises with a diverse itinerary of experiences ranging from cutting edge galleries, mammoth water parks to seductive nightclubs and torch-lit descents.

 Every area of Courchevel is pristine, fresh and lovely.
 These five are favorites: